froggyos/froggyos.github.io/versions/1.7/README.md

 ## Command Help
 ### formattime
-The all instances of the following characters will be replaced with their respective values.
-Place a "!" before the character to escape it.
+The all instances of the following characters (or character sequences) will be replaced with their respective values.
+Place a `!` before the character to escape it.
 #### Date

 * weekday